Goniana: Demographics

 Goniana Mandi is a suburb town of Bathinda city in the state of Punjab, India.
 The language spoken in this town is Punjabi.
 This is one of the growing towns in Bathinda district.
 According to the 2001 India census, Goniana Mandi had a population of 22012.
 Males constitute 52% of the population and females 48%.
 Goniana Mandi has an average literacy rate of 71%, which is higher than the national average of 69.5%: male literacy is 85%, and female literacy is 86%.
 In Goniana, 12% of the population is under 6 years of age.

+The table below shows the population of different religious groups in Goniana town, as of 2011 census.